 The night blooming cereus is also called sweet-scented cactus, vanilla cactus, large-flowered cactus and reina de la noche (queen of the night) in Spanish.
 It blooms once a year, usually in late summer, and bears the largest flower found on St. John.
 The flower, which is white with yellow stamens, smells like vanilla and can reach as much as one foot in diameter.
 It opens up so quickly that you can literally watch it unfold right before your very eyes.

 Like other commonly found and often ignored items on St. John, the night blooming cereus fetches a hefty price stateside.
 The young tender stems and the flowers can be pounded out to make a milky white juice.
-This is mixed with alcohol to produce the tincture that is used as the heart medicine.
-Vitality Works Inc. in Albuquerque, New Mexico sells a tiny one-ounce bottle of night blooming cereus tincture for $10.00.

 The Virgin Islands pineapple, although smaller than the store-bought Hawaiian variety, is much sweeter – it’s candy!